 - The doctor will cut open the abscess and totally drain it of pus and debris.

-- Once the sore has drained, the doctor will insert some packing into the remaining cavity to minimize any bleeding and keep it open for a day or two.
+- Once the sore has drained, the doctor may insert some packing into the remaining cavity to allow the infection to continue to drain.
+It may be kept open for a day or two.

 - A bandage will then be placed over the packing, and you will be given instructions about home care.